-This developer documentation focuses on integrating both versions of 3-D Secure in one go to avoid the need to complete any work to firstly identify which version is supported and secondly to have no effect on your PCI compliance responsibilities – keeping you in-scope for SAQ A.
+This developer documentation focuses on integrating both versions of 3-D Secure in one go to avoid the need to identify which version is supported, as well as ensure there is no effect on your PCI compliance responsibilities – keeping you in-scope for SAQ A.

 By completing this integration guide, you will cater for all scenarios and be SCA ready.

 As you will see in the HPP Documentation we've marked which additional parameters are required for 3-D Secure v1 and EMV® 3-D Secure (v2).

 To save you needing to go take a closer look, here is a summary:

 Make sure you have set the

 is_tds parameter as 2 to let us know you want to use 3-D Secure.